Ravencentric/juicenet-cli/docs/installation/docker.md

 ```

 Having a default configuration for values which most likely will not change simplifies the setup for most people.
 If you do need to override it, you can do so by mounting `host/path/to/your/juicenet.docker.yaml:/config/juicenet.docker.yaml` in your `docker-compose.yml`

+!!! tip
+    If you want to match extensions other than the default `mkv`, use the `--exts` option in the CLI

 !!! note
     You can read about the configuration file [here](../configuration.md)